jinhanjun/observer-observable/README.md

 Now modify ```BeltImpl``` so that after a rotation occurs, all registered customers are notified if there is now a plate at the customer's position by calling the customer's ```observePlateOnBelt``` method with the appropriate values as parameters.
-The value of the position parameter should be normalized between 0 and the size of the belt minus one.
+The value of the position parameter should be in the range between 0 and the size of the belt minus one.